daviesray-ornyx/accessabar/docs/config.md

 --- | --- | ---
 `undefined` | `string` | No

-Query selector for the element that opens Accessabar when clicked.
+Selector for the element that opens Accessabar when clicked.

 ### bindTo
 Default | Type | Optional
 --- | --- | ---
 `body` | `string` | Yes

-Query selector for the element Accessabar will bind to.
+Selector for the element Accessabar will bind to.
 Accessabar will be placed inside this element as the first child.